 - Preparing for recurrence

 Frances is expressing many of the common concerns a person has after completing cancer treatment (or the main portion of it).
-She is now in a "holding pattern."
-She feels sort of like a cancer survivor, ready to put the experience behind her.
-But she is afraid that the cancer may come back and she will be reliving it all again soon.
+Now she’s living with the unknown.
+She wants to feel like a cancer survivor, ready to put the experience behind her.
+But she’s afraid that the cancer may come back and she will be reliving it all again soon.
 She wants to know the odds of the cancer coming back.
 But what she really wants is to know that she will never have cancer again.